pimsmath/onlinecourses2020/content/courses/2026-2027/mathematical-classical-mechanics/index.md

 ### Course Website
   * [MATH 428/609E](https://personal.math.ubc.ca/~lior/teaching/2425/428_W25/)

+### Availability
+This course is available to students within the PIMS network, at universities beyond the PIMS network and from industry/government.

 ### Lecture Schedule
 * Class: TTh 10:00-11:30 at ESB4127 and on Zoom
 * Office Hours: TTh 11:30-12:00 at ESB4127 and on zoom